charliewilliams/ShapeNote/README.md

 - Core Data to store song info, read from JSON on first launch (this could be pulled out into a pre-deploy step if the JSON contained sensitive information, but since it doesn't this is easy)

 Theoretical future enhancements:
--Auto-ingestion of singers' information in each geographical group -Cloud storage of group minutes
+- Auto-ingestion of singers' information in each geographical group
+- Cloud storage of group minutes
--Sharing of cloud-stored minutes among group members -GameKit integration for challenges singers can complete -Leaderboards to see singers' choices in an intuitive format
+- Sharing of cloud-stored minutes among group members
+- GameKit integration for challenges singers can complete
+- Leaderboards to see singers' choices in an intuitive format